skle/snw-cordova-imagePicker/README.md

     - Selected count (both iOS and Android)
     - (bool) options.useOriginal can be used to gain a huge performance boost when you don't need to do any image manipulation (both iOS and Android)
+    - (bool) options.createThumbnail to create thumbnails with name begins with "thumb_" (iOS)
     - Loading spinner (iOS)
     - Adaptive layout that supports iPhone 6, 6+ and possibly future models (iOS)
     - Cosmetic changes reflecting iOS 8 (iOS)